The-Speck/query-builder-ts/README.md

 ## Things You Should Know

-- All the classes and styling are very basic.
+- All the css classes and styling are very basic and minimal.
 This library assumes you'll apply your own styling to fit your application.